ursvee/learn-api/README.md

 # API (Express JS)

-Updating what I learn about API with Express JS and hope you got something useful for you.
+Updating what I learn about API with Express JS and hope you get something useful for you.
 Enjoy coding!

 ## Requirements
 - [Node](https://nodejs.org/en/download)